JBIG-DL/ML_study/Project/cs229n Assignmnets/README.md

 ## Solutions
 You can check out implementation of the assignments after our whole study is ended.
 I tried to vectorize all the solutions.

-`If you want to see solutions, tell me then I'll send solution file to you.`
+`If you want to see solutions, tell me then I'll send you solution file.`